A unified variational framework for the inverse Kohn-Sham problem: Variational Formulations of Inverse Kohn--Sham Theory

 Introducing a multiplier $v(\mathbf r)$ for the condition $\rho_\Phi=\rho_{\mathrm{tar}}$ leads formally to the constrained Lagrangian

 supplemented by the orbital orthonormality constraints.
 This already has the structure of a saddle problem,

-The characteristic Wu--Yang reduction is obtained by eliminating the state variables.
+The characteristic Wu--Yang reduction is obtained by partitioning the saddle problem into a fixed-potential inner minimization and an outer maximization over the potential.
 Fix a multiplier field $v\in X^*$ and minimize the Lagrangian over noninteracting states subject to orthonormality.
 Equivalently, solve the KS state equations for the current trial potential and absorb the state variables into a reduced potential functional.
 This yields

 where